 By Candice Nguyen, Michael Bott and and Jeremy Carroll, NBC Bay Area, January 13 2021 Frustration is mounting among families and industry watchdogs who say elderly residents in nursing homes and assisted living facilities are slipping through the cracks during California’s COVID-19 vaccine rollout and not receiving their shots as quickly as promised by state officials.

 By Amita Sharma, KPBS, January 13 2021 CREDIT: NATIONAL INSTITUTE OF ALLERGY AND INFECTIOUS DISEASESAbove: In this undated frame from video provided by the National Institute of Allergy and Infectious Diseases (NIAID), a scientist returns a novel coronavirus vaccine sample to a freezer in Bethesda, Md.
 As new COVID-19 cases again surge through senior care facilities in San Diego and throughout the state, getting vaccines into the arms of residents and caregivers has been spotty and slow, according to doctors and advocates.

-AFL 20-81 From the California Department of Public Health October 12, 2020 TO: General Acute Care Hospitals (GACHs) SUBJECT: GACH Coronavirus Disease 2019 (COVID-19) Vaccination Survey All Facilities Letter (AFL) Summary This AFL requests all hospitals complete a survey to assist with COVID-19 vaccination planning.
-The California Department of Public Health (CDPH) is requesting that all hospitals complete the survey by October 16, 2020.
+AFL 20-31.3 From the California Department of Public Health TO: General Acute Care Hospitals (GACHs) SUBJECT: GACH Coronavirus Disease 2019 (COVID-19) Daily Reporting (This AFL supersedes AFL 20-31.2) AUTHORITY: Proclamation of Emergency (PDF) All Facilities Letter (AFL) Summary This AFL requires GACHs to report COVID-19 data daily to the California Department of Public Health (CDPH).